Ranks and insignia of the Nazi Party: Nazi Germany political positions

 Further additions included the creation of several positional titles, which were not actual ranks but merely titles that a Nazi Party political leader could hold in addition to their own formal rank.
 There was at this time no outward system to denote these special titles, other than verbal and written correspondence.
 This would change in 1939 with the creation of the Nazi Party's armband system.

-The pre-war positional titles included: